 I fully gave up on all of it for a few months.

-We spent a fortune in disposable pull-ups as I struggled to keep up with work, a new baby and adjusting to four kids.
+We spent a fortune in disposable pull-ups as I struggled to keep up with work, tending to baby and adjusting to four kids.

 Being de-throned as the “baby” in the family is an immensely rude awakening for a three-year-old which can’t be underestimated!